GiftXXVI/FSND_trivia/backend/README.md

       "category": 1,
       "difficulty": 4,
       "id": 20,
-      "question": "What is the heaviest organ in the human body?"
+      "question": "What is the heaviest organ in the human body?", "rating": 1
     },
     {
       "answer": "Alexander Fleming",
       "category": 1,
       "difficulty": 3,
       "id": 21,
-      "question": "Who discovered penicillin?"
+      "question": "Who discovered penicillin?",
+      "rating": 1
     },
     {
       "answer": "Blood",
       "category": 1,
       "difficulty": 4,
       "id": 22,
-      "question": "Hematology is a branch of medicine involving the study of what?"
+      "question": "Hematology is a branch of medicine involving the study of what?", "rating": 1
     },
     {
       "answer": "Tendons",
       "category": 1,
       "difficulty": 4,
       "id": 25,
-      "question": "What tissues connect the muscles to the bones?"
+      "question": "What tissues connect the muscles to the bones?", "rating": 1
     },
     {
       "answer": "Valentina Tereshkova",
       "category": 1,
       "difficulty": 5,
       "id": 32,
-      "question": "What is the name of the first woman in space?"
+      "question": "What is the name of the first woman in space?", "rating": 1
     },
     {
       "answer": "Escher",
       "category": 2,
       "difficulty": 1,
       "id": 16,
-      "question": "Which Dutch graphic artist\u2013initials M C was a creator of optical illusions?"
+      "question": "Which Dutch graphic artist\u2013initials M C was a creator of optical illusions?", "rating": 1
     },
     {
       "answer": "Mona Lisa",
       "category": 2,
       "difficulty": 3,
       "id": 17,
-      "question": "La Giaconda is better known as what?"
+      "question": "La Giaconda is better known as what?", "rating": 1
     },
     {
       "answer": "One",
       "category": 2,
       "difficulty": 4,
       "id": 18,
-      "question": "How many paintings did Van Gogh sell in his lifetime?"
+      "question": "How many paintings did Van Gogh sell in his lifetime?", "rating": 1
     },
     {
       "answer": "Jackson Pollock",
       "category": 2,
       "difficulty": 2,
       "id": 19,
-      "question": "Which American artist was a pioneer of Abstract Expressionism, and a leading exponent of action painting?"
+      "question": "Which American artist was a pioneer of Abstract Expressionism, and a leading exponent of action painting?", "rating": 1
     },
     {
       "answer": "Lake Victoria",
       "category": 3,
       "difficulty": 2,
       "id": 13,
-      "question": "What is the largest lake in Africa?"
+      "question": "What is the largest lake in Africa?", "rating": 1
     }
   ],
   "success": true,
-  "total_questions": 26
+  "total_questions": 27
 }
 ```